shrewdacumen/shortly-app-by-sungwook/shortly-app-swiftui-fmlzpw/design/README.md

       Because it wasn't a part of the code challenge, I'll add it with Alert view when it could not validate.
       And please note that **[Alert](https://developer.apple.com/documentation/swiftui/alert)** is deprecated again in **SwiftUI3 (Xcode13)**, being replaced by the modifier  **alert(_:isPresented:presenting:actions:message:)**.
       As I had misunderstood the way of presenting the error message, I interpreted wrongly it to be an Alert view.
+      (version 1 can be viewable when you roll back through git history by checking out.)

       - The Error Handling version 2 (tag: The_Error_Handling_Version_2__ConditionalTextFieldOverlayModifier )
       According to the picture '1.2_main_screen_empty_missing_link.png', I converted the corresponding view of the Lower Cell of ContentView by `ConditionalTextFieldOverlayModifier`.

-  - The returned state of 'input' field empty shall be treated in the same way.
-And then I added more features of input error handling by URL validity checking.
+      - `InputFieldError_Enum`, `func isValidString()` of `ContentView`, and  `ConditionalTextFieldOverlayModifier` deals with error handling of the input text on the text field:
+        The reason I added feature is saving from unnecessary calling to the endpoint of SHRTCODE.

+        For example, let say the user enter the input text "my-website/com" or "my-website_com" which are not valid url. instead of waiting for the result, this error handling immediately returns an error "Please enter a correct URL" on the text field without delay.
+        This will surely  improve the user experience that I had to add this feature, even if there is no specification about this in the code challenge.

+      - `ConditionalTextFieldOverlayModifier`: This is designed for displaying the error message over the text field. ( the input text field ) and its feature is also combined with the source of truth and animation.

+      ### `InputFieldError_Enum` related to the above:
+        1. case `.emptyString`: when the user hit the `shorten it button` without giving the text field any text. -> returns "Please add a link here" message on the overlay of text field
+        2. case `invalidUrl`: when the user entered an invalid string. -> returns "Please enter a correct URL" message on the overlay of text field
+        3. case `.duplicated`: when the user entered the same string again -> returns "It is a duplicate" message on the overlay of text field

   - Orientation is fixed at Portrate mode.

   - I tried to add dark mode to the app but based on the specifications, there is no room to do that: therefore, I cancelled the previous plan.

-  - TheGlobalUIParameter.is_debugging_mode controls whether it is in debugging mode or not: currently it is limited to FontTestView. because the project is relatively simple.
+  - `TheGlobalUIParameter.is_debugging_mode` controls whether it is in debugging mode or not: currently it is limited to FontTestView. because the project is relatively simple.

   - Avoided the duplicates in the text field input: